angrySloth357/601openCV/README.md

 ## Exercise 1

-Each cvMat consists of planes of pixel values for Red, Green and Blue input channels. cvMat[0] consits of all the pixels corresponding to Red channel, cvMat[1] for Green channel and cvMat[2] for Blue channel.
+Each cvMat consists of planes (2D matrix) of pixel values difference colorSpaces like BGR, YCbCr, HSV, etc. Pixel values correspods to brighness where 0 pixel value is the darkest [black] and 255 pixel value is the lightest [white].

 ## Exercise 2